What is property transfer tax in the Netherlands?

 Transfer tax is a method used by the government to collect revenue from property transactions.
 It helps fund public services and infrastructure by taxing the transfer of valuable assets, such as real estate.
 The tax also ensures that property transfers are recorded officially, creating transparency and legal clarity in the real estate market.

-There are several exemptions that allow first-time buyers to benefit from a reduced or waived transfer tax.
+Some exemptions allow first-time buyers to pay less or no transfer tax.

 Transfer tax exemption for first-time buyers